Maya civilization: Writing and literacy

 The Maya writing system is one of the outstanding achievements of the pre-Columbian inhabitants of the Americas.
 It was the most sophisticated and highly developed writing system of more than a dozen systems that developed in Mesoamerica.
 The earliest inscriptions in an identifiably Maya script date back to 300–200 BC, in the Petén Basin.
 However, this is preceded by several other Mesoamerican writing systems, such as the Epi-Olmec and Zapotec scripts.
 Early Maya script had appeared on the Pacific coast of Guatemala by the late 1st century AD, or early 2nd century.
 Similarities between the Isthmian script and Early Maya script of the Pacific coast suggest that the two systems developed in tandem.
-By about AD 250, the Maya script had become a more formalised and consistent writing system.
+By about AD 250, the Maya script had become a more formalized and consistent writing system.

 The Catholic Church and colonial officials, notably Bishop Diego de Landa, destroyed Maya texts wherever they found them, and with them the knowledge of Maya writing, but by chance four uncontested pre-Columbian books dated to the Postclassic period have been preserved.
 These are known as the Madrid Codex, the Dresden Codex, the Paris Codex and the Maya Codex of Mexico (previously known as the Grolier Codex, which was of disputed authenticity until 2018).
 Archaeology conducted at Maya sites often reveals other fragments, rectangular lumps of plaster and paint chips which were codices; these tantalizing remains are, however, too severely damaged for any inscriptions to have survived, most of the organic material having decayed.
 In reference to the few extant Maya writings, Michael D. Coe stated:

 [O]ur knowledge of ancient Maya thought must represent only a tiny fraction of the whole picture, for of the thousands of books in which the full extent of their learning and ritual was recorded, only four have survived to modern times (as though all that posterity knew of ourselves were to be based upon three prayer books and 'Pilgrim's Progress').

 — Michael D. Coe, The Maya, London: Thames and Hudson, 6th ed., 1999, pp. 199–200.

 Most surviving pre-Columbian Maya writing dates to the Classic period and is contained in stone inscriptions from Maya sites, such as stelae, or on ceramics vessels.
 Other media include the aforementioned codices, stucco façades, frescoes, wooden lintels, cave walls, and portable artefacts crafted from a variety of materials, including bone, shell, obsidian, and jade.